Halvkyrie/Halvkyrie.github.io/page-index.md

 ---
 layout: page-index
 title: Page Index
-description: An index of some sort
+description: A list of all the pages on this site.
+Minus the ones I've hidden :3
 permalink: /index/
 categories: main
+list_title: Pages
 ---
 Hi.
 This is an index of some sort